 The Center for Social Justice Education has sponsored many different events on campus and in the community.
-You can find all of the videos below on our YouTube Channel.
+You can find all of these videos & more on our YouTube Channel.

 Uncovering Hidden Differences

 Presenters: Katie Greenwell, University of Southern Indiana Alumnus & Current University of Southern Indiana Students: Amethyst Turner, Teddi Rausch & Mady Cochran

 Discussion about how society views non-physical disabilities such as anxiety, depression, Tourette syndrome, and cerebral palsy.
 Panelists share their experiences with discrimination and the struggles they have faced in the educational system and society as a whole.

 Presenters: University of Southern Indiana Undergraduate Students & Ivy Tech Community College Undergraduate Student (Evansville, IN)

 Interdisciplinary discussion centered on breaking the stereotypes that society places upon groups and populations.
 The panel includes two students who have struggled with substance abuse, one student who is a veteran, and a student who immigrated to the United States from a Caribbean.
 Panelists share their experiences with social barriers and the struggles that they have encountered at both the university and community level.

 Presenters: Kelley Coures, Director of the Evansville Department of Metropolitan Development; Ben Gardner, Regional Representative for Freedom Indiana; Rebecca & Tabatha Fisher, Community Members (Evansville, IN)